longwind48/tree-spanning-rods/readme.md

-##  Before you go...
+##  Remarks

-- I could've used a spanning tree algorithm but i figured this is more efficient in

- terms of complexity.
+- I could've used a spanning tree algorithm but i figured this is more efficient in terms of complexity.

-- I used `networkx` library for defining graphs, and `nx.connected_components()` to find

- connected components (they use breadth-first-search).
+- I used `networkx` library for defining graphs, and `nx.connected_components()` to find connected components (they use breadth-first-search).

 - I made many assumptions for the input graph.
 Look at docstrings for `is_input_valid()`.
 - In general, it takes in a multigraph with non-negative integers as vertex names.